shutas/dreamDO/exampleSite/content/english/contact/_index.md

 ### Looking to build your career?
 Let us help.
 We offer a wide range of services to help you land your dream job.
-Partner with us to unlock your full potential - stop dreaming and do what it takes to get where you dreamt.
-Your first step is to contact us via the form on the left or the address below!
+Partner with us to unlock your full potential, and turn your dream career into a reality.
+Your first step starts here by contacting us via the form or email!

 * **E-Mail: support@dreamdo-career.com**